al1brn/geonodes/docs/api/ControlPoint.md

     - Call the method :func:`Node.as_attribute` to tag the node as being an attribute.
       This will allow the :func:`Tree.check_attributes` to see if it is necessary to create a *Capture Attribute* for this field.
-    - Set the nde property :attr:`field_of` to self in order to implement the transfer attribute mechanism.
+    - Set the node property :attr:`attr_domain` to self in order to implement the transfer attribute mechanism.

 #### Args: